 State Renewable Energy designs and builds 3D printing labs and training programs for educational institutions through a STEM initiative we call Growing Gears.
-Utilizing Science, Technology, Engineering, and Mathematics, this program emphasizes a sustainable approach to integrating twenty-first century technologies into the learning environment.
+Utilizing STEM (Science, Technology, Engineering, and Mathematics), this program emphasizes a sustainable approach to integrating twenty-first century technologies into the learning environment.
 The goal for our program is to enable students to 3D print gears, tools, machines, robots, and other designs, while using plant-based, biodegradable materials, essentially “growing the gears” they need, while being supported by renewable energy and conservation techniques when possible.
 This program helps students become competitive in the global economy through the development of skills such as critical thinking, problem solving, communication, collaboration, research, and innovation.
 With a foundation rooted in computer science, Growing Gears is about engaging student interest in areas such as architecture, engineering, and advanced manufacturing.
 The program is designed to promote and encourage the development of a qualified and skilled STEM workforce.

 Click the subjects below to learn more.